erszcz/msc-thesis/dfly-multiboot.md

 simple and fast implementation of novel operating system concept prototypes, new hypervisors for the purpose of virtualization and improvement of the structure and maintainability of existing systems.
-I describe the Multiboot Specification which provides such an abstraction and how DragonFly BSD, a mature UNIX-derived operating system, can be modified to conform to that specification.
+I~describe the Multiboot Specification which provides such an abstraction and how DragonFly BSD, a~mature UNIX-derived operating system, can be modified to conform to that specification along with an implementation for the Intel 386 architecture.
+I~present the changes made to GRUB, a bootloader implementing the specification, in order to allow it to boot DragonFly BSD.
-I also pinpoint an issue with the modern x86-64 architecture and the negative and far-reaching impact a wrong CPU design decision may have on the whole boot process.
+I~also pinpoint an issue with the modern x86-64 architecture and the negative impact a~wrong CPU design decision may have on the whole boot process.

 \end{abstract}